 High grade prostatic intraepithelial neoplasia

 by Trevor A. Flood, MD FRCPC

-What does high grade prostatic intraepithelial neoplasia mean?
+What causes high grade prostatic intraepithelial neoplasia?

+High grade prostatic intraepithelial neoplasia